-The purpose of World Dyslexia Day is first and foremost to bring awareness and raise understanding of dyslexia, what it is and how it works.
+The purpose of World Dyslexia Day is to bring awareness and raise understanding of dyslexia, what it is, and how it works.
 Based on these several associations throughout Europe create events, produce resources and share information with teachers, employers and the general public to highlight different dyslexia-related issues.
 For example early identification of dyslexia and reasonable adjustments.
-World Dyslexia Day, week and month often get support from schools and businesses, and this draws medias attention to what dyslexic people face every day.
+World Dyslexia Day, week, and month often get support from schools and businesses.
+This draws the media’s attention to what dyslexic people face every day.

 On World Dyslexia Day, different events and campaigns take place initiated by each association in Europe.
-This year’s theme is: Everyone can become a reader.
+The theme of the year 2019 is: Everyone can become a reader.

 Another example is Sweden, celebrating the day with the campaign #formadinbokstav, or ‘shape your letter’ on social media.
 The campaign aims to entice everyone to play with the letters’ shapes and sounds.
 Play strengthens children’s linguistic abilities and makes it easier for them to learn to read and write.
 The campaign is also a way to dramatize reading and writing difficulties.
 This is how it’s done: make your funniest, nicest and best letter the way you want, shoot or film it, post to Facebook, Instagram or Twitter and use the hashtag #formadinbokstav and #EDADyslexiaday.